 There are more than 560 students on the High School campus.
 It is a large community but broken down into smaller units to ensure that students feel connected to their Year group and their House.
-Students are placed in a Tutor group of 16 - 18 boys and girls drawn from Years 7 - 10 and remain with that Tutor throughout their High School careers.
+Students are placed in a Tutor group of 16 - 19 students drawn from Years 7 - 10 and remain with that Tutor throughout their High School careers.
 The Tutor groups form the four Houses of the High School - Hodgkin, Mather, Ransome and Unwin.

-Each Head of High School has responsibility for both their House and for a Year group who they remain with for the four years of their High School time.
+Each Head of High School has responsibility for both their House and for a Year group with which they remain for the four years of their High School time.
 As a Year group we meet once a week for Gathering, in the spirit of a Quaker meeting, considering contemporary issues and matters of relevance to the Year group.
 Students grow to value this time both as an opportunity for silent reflection and as a forum to share ideas.